+ A | - A

 Interior design

-Though Japanese interior design can be sometimes structured geometrically, it is not too complex but it’s instead simplistic and organized, you don’t collect more things then you need.
-This minimalistic view of design makes the space appear more open and brings tranquility.
+Though Japanese interiors can sometimes be structured geometrically, the design is not too complex but simplistic and organized.
+The basic principle is that you do not collect more things then you need.
+This minimalistic view of design makes the spaces appear more open and gives a sense of tranquility.

 Shoji

-Shoji is a framework of wood covered with paper or other light-passing materials.
+Shoji is a framework of wood covered with paper and/or other light-passing materials.
 It is mainly utilized for sliding doors, room dividers, lamps and side tables.

 Tatami